RonenTGreat/100-days-of-code/log.md

 ### Day 74 and 75: January 7 & 8 2021

 **Today's Progress**: Finished with the distination page and the crew page also with the behaviour of the page.

+### Day 76: January 9 2021

+**Today's Progress**: In the spirit of open source I joined EddieHub created by @eddie, hoping to learn a lot about open sourece and contribute to it.
+I am on my last page(techonlogy) for the space tourism.
+Lucky I was able to do anything today, my nap nearly turned into a full blown sleep.